Access to Continuous Glucose Monitoring through the NDSS

 Providing access to subsidised CGM sensors and transmitters may assist these children and young people, and their families, to better manage their blood glucose levels, and may reduce stress, anxiety and emergency visits to the hospital.

 If you are interested in learning more about CGM and whether it might be right for you or your child, we encourage you to speak with your diabetes healthcare team to see if this could help you and your family in managing your or your child’s diabetes.
-You can also call the NDSS Helpline on 1300 136 588 and ask to speak the CGM Engagement Team.
+You can also call the NDSS Helpline on 1300 136 588.
 The Helpline operates during 8:30am to 5pm Monday to Friday and from 9am to 12pm on Saturdays and national public holidays.

 To be eligible for the initiative you must be registered with the NDSS.
 More information on registration with the NDSS is available by clicking here.

 A continuous glucose monitor (CGM) is a small wearable device that measures glucose levels throughout the day and night.
 It has alarms to let the user know if glucose levels are getting too low or too high, and what their glucose level is at any time, and whether it is stable or on the way up or down.
 These devices reduce the frequency of daily finger prick tests.
 Some models can work in conjunction with a compatible insulin pump while others send information to a CGM receiver or smart phone.

 Eligibility to Access to Subsidised CGM Products through the NDSS

 To access CGM sensors and transmitters through the NDSS, the child or young person will need to be assessed by an authorised health professional to determine whether they meet specific criteria and to ensure that the use of CGM will help as part of their diabetes management.

 The authorised health professionals who can perform these assessments include endocrinologists, credentialled diabetes educators, and other health professionals specialising in diabetes (medical doctors, paediatricians or nurse practitioners).